cms66/rpi-pyhome/README.md

    - Username
    - Password
    - Hostname
-   - WiFi (even if using wired connection)
+   - WiFi (if available, even if using wired connection)
  - Boot with SD card created with Raspberry Pi Imager

 ### First boot